NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 It must include the following elements:

-• a detailed description of the incident, including its severity, impact, repercussions and status if the incident is still in progress,
+• A detailed description of the incident, including its severity, impact, repercussions, and progress if the incident is still ongoing.

-• the type of threat or root cause likely to have triggered the incident,
+• The type of threat or the root cause that likely triggered the incident,

 • where applicable, the cross-border consequences of the incident.

-What does a company risk if it fails to comply with the requirements set out in this European directive?
+What risks does a company face if it does not comply with the requirements described by this European directive?

-As we've seen, companies have a duty to report malicious or illicit acts, but that's not all.
-They also have a duty to train staff in good computer hygiene, and to do everything in their power to protect themselves from cyber-attacks.
+As we have seen, companies have an obligation to inform of a malicious or illicit act, but that's not all, they also have an obligation to train themselves in good computer hygiene practices, but also to put all the means in place to protect themselves from cyberattacks.

-There will be warnings and orders to inform, to publicize a major event.
+There will be warnings and the order to inform, to make public a major event.

-The ANSSI will be able to ask to stop a behavior and to comply.
+ANSSI may request to stop a behavior and comply.

 • the order to designate a control manager for a given person,

-• suspension of certification or authorization (you will have been warned in advance!).
+• the suspension of a certification or authorization (you will have been warned beforehand!).

-Penalties to compel an EA or IE to cease its infringement
+Penalties in order to force a company or a sole proprietorship to cease its infringement

-😔 The bad news: these are minimum penalties set by the European Commission, which means that each country can adapt the penalties and choose to go beyond them.
+😔 The bad news is that these are minimum penalties set by the European Commission, which means that each country can adapt the penalties and choose to go further.

-Only because it's sanctions that move the lines.
-Morten Løkkegaard explains "If we don't have fines, sanctions, people will not apply, that's the truth of the matter".
+Only because sanctions are what drive change.
+Morten Løkkegaard explains “If we don’t have fines, sanctions, people will not apply, that’s the truth of the matter”.

-The other reason is that companies are currently tempted to pay the ransom, but tomorrow the penalty will be higher than the ransom, so companies will be more tempted to comply with their practices.
-It will be more interesting, more judicious, to pay for investments to bring their cyber protection up to standard.
+Another reason is that companies are currently tempted to pay the ransom.
+Tomorrow, the penalty will be higher than the ransom, so companies will be more inclined to comply with their practices.
+It will be more worthwhile and judicious to pay for investments to upgrade their cyber protection.

-When does the NIS 2 directive come into force?
+When will the NIS 2 directive come into effect?

-• The European NIS Directive was published on December 27, 2022 in the EU's Official Journal ➡️.
-Each Member State has 21 months to implement it in its national law.
+• The European NIS directive was published on December 27, 2022 in the official journal of the EU ➡️ each State has 21 months to transpose it into its national law.

 • The directive will enter into French law on October 17, 2024.
-Prior to this, the directive will be transposed into law, involving work with ministries, current critical entities, the SGDSN (General Secretariat for Defense and National Security) and industry federations.
-The regulations must follow a parliamentary route.
+Prior to this, there will be a transposition of the directive to turn it into a bill, which involves working with ministries, current critical entities, the SGDSN (General Secretariat for National Defence and Security) and sector federations.
+The regulation must follow a parliamentary process.

-• Please note that the directive does not come into force in October.
-There is a compliance deadline for regulated entities.
+• Please note that the entry into force in October does not mean the application of the directive.
+There is a compliance period for regulated entities.

-What role does ANSSI play in this process?
+What is the role of ANSSI in this process?

-ANSSI, as the historical player and intermediary for the regulatory aspects of NIS 1 and 2 in France, is responsible for implementing NIS.
+ANSSI, as a historical actor and intermediary in the regulatory aspect of NIS 1 and 2 in France, ensures the application of NIS.

-ANSSI will have to transform itself to take on an advisory, control and monitoring role.
+ANSSI will need to transform itself to have an advisory, control, and monitoring role.

 Control